 Everyone has stress.
 On top of that, your Crohn's disease brings its own stress.

-It doesn't cause the illness, but it can make you feel worse.
+It doesn't cause relapses, but it can make your symptoms worse.
 Try different techniques to see what helps you relax, like:

 You handle problems better when you're rested, so also make sleep a priority.